icpc/ccs-specs/Contest_API.md

 For images, the supported mime types are image/png, image/jpeg, and image/svg+xml.

-For images in SVG format, i.e. those having a mime type of image/svg+xml, the values of `width` and `height` should be the viewBox width and height when possible, but otherwise the actual values don't matter as long as they are positive and represent the correct aspect ratio.
+For images in SVG format, i.e. those having a mime type of image/svg+xml, the values of `width` and `height` should be the viewport width and height in pixels when possible, but otherwise the actual values don't matter as long as they are positive and represent the correct aspect ratio.